Explore. Learn. Protect.

 Each year, numerous Junior Rangers recite the motto – Explore, Learn, and Protect – after learning about Jewel Cave National Monument.
 After successfully completing an activity booklet and taking part in at least one ranger-guided activity, youth will take an oath of their own to protect parks, continue to learn about parks, and share their own ranger story with friends and family.
 Although typically geared for kids ages 5-12, anyone can participate in the Junior Ranger Program and earn a badge for their accomplishments.

-To become a Junior Ranger, interested participants need to request an activity booklet at the visitor center or contact the park for a book to be mailed to you.
+To become a Junior Ranger, interested participants need to request an activity booklet at the visitor center or print a copy.
 During the spring, summer, and fall seasons, ranger-guided activities may include cave tours, interpretive patio talks, nature hikes, and special events.
 During the winter months, a self-guided hike on the Roof Trail, completing a visitor center scavenger hunt, watching the park film, or taking part in a volunteer activity will also count toward the requirements.
 Park rangers stand ready to help all participants successfully complete the program and join the “family” of Junior Rangers.

 And for those that want to learn more, Jewel Cave offers an embroidered patch for completing more pages in the activity booklet and taking part in two ranger-guided activities.
 Junior Rangers are encouraged to stay a little longer: take part in more programs, explore the monument, and depart with an appreciation for the third longest cave in the world.
 Ask a park ranger for more information at the visitor center.